Hoshi Meguri no Uta: Summary

 The lyrics are full of fantastic images of the night sky, although in some places they differ from the usual interpretation of the constellations.
 The "red eye" of the Scorpion mentioned in the song is Antares, heart of the constellation Scorpius, and the "blue eye" of Canis Minor is Procyon.
 The "guide of the pilgrimage of the sky" on the brow of Ursa Minor is thought to refer to Polaris, which is actually at the end of that constellation's tail.

 Hoshi meguri no uta received renewed notoriety when it was sung by Ōtake Shinobu and the Suginami Children's Chorus in the course of the closing ceremonies of the 2020 Summer Olympics in Tokyo.
-It has also been used as ending song in the visual novel and anime Planetarian: The Reverie of a Little Planet.
+It has also been used in the 2004 visual novel and 2016 anime Planetarian: The Reverie of a Little Planet, and in the 2026 anime film Shiboyugi: Playing Death Games to Put Food on the Table – 44: Cloudy Beach.